Trying to figure out what’s blocking your personal growth?

 Before you can dispute these lies, you have to acknowledge they exist.

-There are a ton of lies we tell ourselves as women.
-Since we have to start somewhere, here are the 4 lies that I hear most often from other women and in my own head.
+Of course, there are a ton of lies we tell ourselves as women, but some I told more frequently than others.
+Let’s discuss the four lies that I commonly hear from other women in my sphere and also in my own head!

 Lie #1 You Should Be Further Along By Now